vippsas/vipps-wix/README.md

 ## How can I get help if I have any issues?

 For issues with your Vipps for Wix installation, contact us via our [support system](https://crude.no/vipps-wix-support/).
-For other issues, contact [Vipps](https://developer.vippsmobilepay.com/docs/contact/#contact-details).

 ## FAQ